From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 It’s no longer a secret that employees attach great importance to their well-being and to a good work-life balance.
 Managers need to keep up with this trend and implement practices and processes that promote their employees’ physical and mental health and reduce their stress.

-Contributing to the well-being of its employees involves a range of measures such as:
+Contributing to the well-being of one’s employees involves a range of measures such as:

-• Develop an attractive corporate culture: organize team-building activities, offer employees a budget for additional training, draw up individual skills development plans, etc.
+- Developing an attractive corporate culture: organize team-building activities, offer employees a budget for additional training, draw up individual skill development plans, etc.

 Actions to develop this HR skill: